Falling in Love with Verona

 Piazza Bra

-The photos and videos above show Piazza Bra, which is perhaps the largest piazza in all of Italy, and one of the loveliest too.
-It is lined with pastel colored buildings, has a shady park and a Roman Arena...hard to beat all that really.
-Sit at one of the many restaurants and bars lining the piazza, especially in the early evening on a summer's day, and sip an aperitvo, while watching life happen in the piazza.
+The photos and videos above show Piazza Bra, which is perhaps the largest piazza in all of Italy and one of the loveliest too.
+It has pastel-colored buildings, a shady park, and a Roman Arena—it's difficult to beat all of that.
+Sit at one of the many restaurants and bars lining the piazza, especially in the early evening on a summer's day, and sip an aperitvo while watching life happen in the piazza.
 It's one of those Italian experiences that is bucket list worthy.

 Piazza delle Erbe

-Piazze delle Erbe is much smaller than Piazza Bra but is just as lovely and maybe lovelier too.
-It is home to the open-air market and the buildings lining the piazza are some of the city's most beautiful.
+Piazza delle Erbe is much smaller than Piazza Bra but is just as lovely—maybe even lovelier.
+It is home to the open-air market, and the buildings lining the piazza are some of the city's most beautiful.
 For more on this and other highlights in Verona click here.

 Hills, Rivers and Rooftops